 Flexibility in times of uncertain data & moving regulations by Bjørnar Mundal, on 02 May 2022 13:13

-The week after Easter Quantfolio was invited to join the Norwegian delegation traveling to Stockholm Fintech Week.
+The week after Easter Quantfolio was invited to join the Norwegian delegation travelling to Stockholm Fintech Week.
 The delegation consisted of members of NCE Finance Innovation and it was great to meet up with some of the promising Fintech companies from Norway.

 Stockholm Fintech week is a multi-day event covering a wide range of topics under the Fintech umbrella.
 Quantfolio participated in the panel discussion related to Sustainable Finance.
 The discussion was moderated by Smiriti Mishra who is an expert on machine learning and sustainability and I was joined by Andre Havas who is the CEO of CIMAlgo.
 We ended up with some interesting discussions and here are some key takeaways of what we discussed: